Critical set for surface diffeomorphisms revisited: Examples

 Moreover, the construction can be performed in such a way that the derivative of the projective cocyle does not grow exponentially. \end{proposition}

-\begin{proof} Let us consider a diffeomorphism $f_0$ with the classical horseshoe $K_0$ with dissipation which is the maximal invariant set in an open domain $U$ and let us fix any non-periodic point $x\in K_0$.
-We compose $f_0$ with a fibered rotation centered at $x$ with arbitrarily small support and which almost send $E^u_x$ on $E^s_x$.
-We get a diffeomorphism $f_1$.
-If the support $B_0$ of the rotation is small enough, a (narrow) cone field is still preserved, the dynamics is still hyperbolic and conjugated to the shift, the conjugacy is $C^0$-close to the identity, the bundles $E^u,E^s$ are almost unchanged outside the union of the $N_0$-iterates of the support $B_0$ of the rotation (where $N_0$ is large, independent on the size of the support).
+\begin{proof} Let us consider a dissipative diffeomorphism $f_0$ exhibiting a classical horseshoe $K_0$ which is the maximal invariant set in an open domain $U$ and let us fix any non-periodic point $x\in K_0$.
+We compose $f_0$ with a fibered rotation centered at $x$ with arbitrarily small support and which almost sends $E^u_x$ to $E^s_x$.
+We obtain a diffeomorphism $f_1$.
+If the support $B_0$ of the rotation is small enough, a (narrow) cone field is still preserved, the dynamics is still hyperbolic and conjugated to the shift, the conjugacy is $C^0$-close to the identity, the bundles $E^u,E^s$ are almost unchanged outside the union of the $N_0$-iterates of the support $B_0$ of the rotation (where $N_0$ is large, independent of the size of the support).
 The new horseshoe $K_1$ is still the maximal invariant set in $U$.

-We repeat the construction a get a sequence of diffeomorphisms $f_n$, a sequence of horseshoes $K_n$, and a sequence of perturbation balls $B_n$.
+We repeat the construction and get a sequence of diffeomorphisms $f_n$, a sequence of horseshoes $K_n$, and a sequence of perturbation balls $B_n$.
 One can suppose that the diameter of $B_n$ and the angle of the rotation that we perform at step $n$ are less than $2^{-n}$ (after step $n$ the angle between $E^s$ and $E^u$ at $x$ is less than $2^{-n-1}$, so the rotation at step $n+1$ by an angle smaller than $2^{-n-1}$ can still close the cone).
-The convergence is thus strong enough, $f_n$ converges $C^1$ to a diffeomorphism $f$ and $K_n$ to an invariant compact set $K$, still the maximal invariant set in $U$, and topologically conjugated to the shift.
+The convergence is thus strong enough, $f_n$ converges $C^1$ to a diffeomorphism $f$ and $K_n$ to an invariant compact set $K$, still the maximal invariant set in $U$, and topologically conjugate to the shift.
 Of course we still have dissipation.